About Wayfinding

 My work is shaped by both clinical training and years in leadership and organizational change.

-Before returning fully to therapy, I applied behavioral insight in complex, high-pressure environments alongside smart, driven professionals.
-Over time, I saw the human cost of sustained intensity - especially for those who are thoughtful, sensitive, and highly capable.
+Before returning fully to therapy, I worked in complex, high-pressure environments alongside driven, capable professionals.
+Over time, I saw the cumulative cost of sustained intensity, especially for those who are thoughtful, responsible, and used to holding a lot.

-Wayfinding brings these threads together.
-My approach is relational, steady, and practical, grounded in how patterns form and how change actually happens.
-I work best with people who value reflection, want to understand themselves more fully, and are ready to move forward in a way that feels sustainable rather than forced.
+I work best with people who value reflection, want a deeper understanding of themselves, and are ready to move forward in a way that feels sustainable rather than forced.

 A grounded, relational approach

-Therapy at Wayfinding is collaborative, thoughtful, and attuned to both the nervous system and the larger context of your life.
+TTherapy at Wayfinding is collaborative, structured, and attuned to both your nervous system and the realities of your life.

 Our work often focuses on: